xiaoyinshuang/xiaoyinshuang.github.io/_pages/about.md

 Openings
 ======
 **Ph.D.
-Positions:** My research group, the [COSINE LAB](https://cosine-lab.github.io/cosinelab.org/), will have 1–2 fully funded Ph.D. openings starting in Spring 2026 or Fall 2026.
+Positions:** My research group, the [COSINE LAB](https://cosine-lab.github.io/cosinelab.org/), will have one fully funded Ph.D. openings starting in Spring 2026 or Fall 2026.
 If you’re interested in research about complex systems, network science, or data-driven design.
 I’d love to hear from you!
 To apply, please email me at [Yinshuang.Xiao@colostate.edu](mailto:yinshuang.xiao@colostate.edu) with the subject line “*GRA Application to Cosine Lab*.” and include your CV, transcripts, and a brief summary of your research interests and experience.
 For full details, see the [*Call For Application*](/files/PhD_Recuit_Cosine_Lab_CSU.pdf)

 **Undergrad and MS students:** If my research topics excite you, don't hesitate to reach out at [Yinshuang.Xiao@colostate.edu](mailto:yinshuang.xiao@colostate.edu) with the subject line “*Perspective Undergrad / MS to Cosine Lab*.”
 I’m always happy to chat about research opportunities, collaborations, or just share more about our work.